 In the plan area public water supply is provided to the communities of Mataranka, Jilkminggan and Larrimah.
-A water licence is issued to Power and Water Corporation for each of these communities based on existing average demand and forecasted 30 year bulk demand estimates.
+A water licence is issued to PWC for each of these communities based on existing average demand and forecasted 30-year bulk demand estimates.
 The existing water licence entitlements for each community includes a significant buffer for expansion of the community or emergency provision.
-A summary of licensed public water supply is provided in Table 7.
+A summary of licensed public water supply is provided in Table 6.

-Groundwater Jorth Mataranka South Matar anka Larrimah ownstream Total (ML per year) ιοτιπ Μαιαταπκά Mataranka Jilkminggan Larriman ownstream TOLAI Forecast 30 year bulk demand - 153 260 12 D Licensed entitlement ^{} (2023) 75 75 125 20 0 375 Licensed entitlement relative to forecast 30 year bulk demand (%) 98 48 167 00 Total 75 200 20 0 375 source water for public water supply for Mataranka is taken from North Mataranka and South Mataranka water management zones; for planning purposes the volume is shared 50:50 between North and South water management zones.
+Groundwater (ML/year) North Mataranka South Mataranka Larrimah Downstream Total Location - Mataranka Jilkminggan Larrimah Forecast 30 year bulk demand - 153 260 12 80 Licensed entitlement ^{} (2023) 75 75 125 20 80 375 Licensed entitlement relative to forecast 30 year bulk demand (%) - 98 48 167 100 Total - 275 20 80 375 source water for public water supply for Mataranka is taken from North and South water management zones; for planning purposes the volume is shared 50:50 between North and South water management zones.

 Table 7.
-Existing licensed entitlements for public water supply (ML per year)
+Existing licensed entitlements for public water supply (ML/yea r) --- ----

-Details of water quality results are provided by Power and Water Corporation in an annual drinking water quality report accessible via the Power and Water Corporation website8.
+Details of water quality results are provided by PWC in an annual drinking water quality report accessible via the Power and Water Corporation website9.

-6.1.4.
-Agriculture water use
+6.1.4 Agriculture water use

-The main use of water in the plan area is for agricultural purposes, with 70 per cent of all entitlements held by 10 licensees in South Mataranka, 25 per cent held by three licensees in Larrimah, and the remaining 5 per cent held by one licensee in North Mataranka.
+The main use of water in the plan area is for agricultural purposes, with 70 per cent of all entitlements held by 10 licensees in the South Mataranka zone, 25 per cent held by three licensees in the Larrimah zone, and the remaining 5 per cent held by one licensee in the North Mataranka zone.